 If baby seems to be feeling okay but you notice they have a clear runny nose they may be dealing with allergies or a little cold.
-Using Little Remedies® Sterile Saline Mist can help clear the nasal passages so your baby’s immune system can fight the cold.
+Using Little Remedies,® Sterile Saline Mist can help clear the nasal passages so your baby’s immune system can fight the cold.

 If you notice your child has mucus that is a yellowish or greenish color but still acts like they are feeling okay be sure to keep an eye on things.
 You can use something like Little Remedies® Stuffy Nose Kit to help flush out the mucus.
-The kit comes with a soft angled tip aspirator, and the saline drops/spray is non-medicated.
+The kit comes with a softly angled tip aspirator, and the saline drops/spray is non-medicated.

-If your little one starts to act like they are not feeling well, get cranky, or starts running a fever, it’s time to haul them to the pediatrician to make sure everything is okay and that they don’t have an infection.
+If your little one starts to act like they are not feeling well, get cranky or starts running a fever, it’s time to haul them to the pediatrician to make sure everything is okay and that they don’t have an infection.

-Cherish your adventure into motherhood, even the messiest of moments – The most important parenting tip I can give you is to cherish every little milestone and moment you have with your child.
+Cherish your adventure into motherhood, even the messiest of moments – The most essential parenting tip I can give you is to cherish every little milestone and moment you have with your child.
 They grow up too fast, time passes by and before you know it they’ll be heading off to kindergarten.
 So please if you do anything, stop, take a deep breath, leave work at work, make time, recognize and invest yourself fully in every little moment you can.

 I can honestly tell you that the one thing I regret is not learning this sooner and not listening to people when they told me this.
 I have been here for my kids, but I do wish I would have known how fast time goes by.
 Don’t wait until tomorrow, because before you know it tomorrow will be gone and they will never be that age again.